daizutabi/ivory/docs/quickstart.md

 np.mean(np.sqrt((true - pred) ** 2))  # Use any function for your metric.
 ```

-And we got a prediction for the test data using 4 MLP models.
+And we got prediction for the test data using 4 MLP models.

 ```python
 results.test.output[:5]